Print

 Units Scale

-• 2 1/2 cups dried fruit, such as fig, dried cranberries, cherries, or raisins
+• 2 1/2 cups dried fruit (figs, dried cranberries, cherries, or raisins)

-• 1 1/4 cup raw whole almonds, toasted and then coarsely chopped.
+• 1 1/4 cup raw whole almonds, toasted and coarsely chopped

 • 2 Tablespoons cocoa powder